HamzaHajeir/H4AsyncMQTT/README.md

 ![mbm](assets/pangoplain.jpg)

-# Asynchronous ArduinoIDE MQTT 3.1.1 and 5.0 client library for ESP8266, ESP32
+# Asynchronous Arduino MQTT 3.1.1 and 5.0 client library for ESP8266, ESP32, and RP2040

 ---